olegkron/node-ts-api-template/README.md

 This template provides a quick and easy setup for creating a REST API using Node.js, Express, Typescript and Mongoose.
 It includes the following features:

 - JWT tokens for user authentication and routes protection
 - Ready-to-go user model, controller, sign up, and sign in routes
+- Optional websockets built with Socket.io
+- Image uploads with Multer
+- Environment variables management with dotenv
 - Error handling
--   Optional websockets built with Socket.io
 - Graceful exits
 - Asynchronous logging with Pino
 - Ready-to-go access to AWS Parameter Store

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/olegkron/node-ts-api-template.git`
 2. Install dependencies: `npm install`
 3. Create a .env file with the following values:

 ```
-PORT=5000
+PORT=3000
 BASE_URL=http://localhost
 DB_URL=mongodb://localhost:27017/?readPreference=primary&appname=MongoDB%20Compass&directConnection=true&ssl=false&dbName=NODE_API
 JWT_SECRET=YOUR_SECRET
 NODE_ENV=production
 ```

 4. Start the development server with `tsc && nodemon dist/index.js` or simply `npm start`
 5. The API will be running on the port specified in the .env file